pbaudin/ACSF/README.md

 It allows you to create the cross-stitch chart of your own text from a web browser like `Firefox` or `Chrome`.
 The tool can be used to get a quick look at the font faces and their ligatures thus designed.

+Be carefull when applying color attributes to some characters (as in the [recipe example](examples/Gallant-French-crème-brûlée.pdf)), that brakes the eventual ligature existing at their beginning and at their end.

 Have fun with these Advanced Cross-Stitch Fonts and the [live test](https://pbaudin.github.io/ACSF/tool/cross-stitch-your-own-text.html) tool!

 ### Special characters ###